 |30 and above||40|

 Mumbai Metro Fare Starts from Rs 10 and according to Stations Traveled the maximum amount is Rs 40

 |From||Versova||DN Nagar||Azad Nagar||Andheri||Western Express Highway||Chakala/JB Nagar||Airport Road||Marol Naka||Saki Naka||Asalpha||Jagruti Nagar||Ghatkopar|

 Mumbai Metro Running Time

-The headway between each train on Weekdays from Versova to Ghatkopar is (From Monday to Friday) will be 3 and Half minutes at peak hours, and 8 minutes at non-peak hours.
+The headway between each train on Weekdays from Versova to Ghatkopar is (From Monday to Friday) will be 3 and half minutes at peak hours, and 8 minutes at non-peak hours.
 The headway between each train on Saturdays during peak hours will be around 5 to 6 minutes.
 The headway between each train on Sundays or Public Holidays will be 8 minutes.

-**If you have Smart Card of MMRD Mumbai Metro Rail, Then You can Recharge it from here. – RECHARGE MUMBAI METRO CARD
+**If you have a Smart Card of MMRD Mumbai Metro Rail, Then You can Recharge it from here. – RECHARGE MUMBAI METRO CARD

 Mumbai Metro Time First Train –

 Passengers can also buy tickets on their mobiles and enter the gates through QR code payment.
 The service is provided by Paytm and a QR code is generated on the travelers’ phone which is read by the scanners at the gate upon entry and exit.